ABOUT | DJNO

 Our Values

-Accountability: Our work is community-led and accountable to people with disabilities.
+Accountability: Our work is community-led and accountable to disabled people.

-Building Community Capacity: We work collaboratively with local community members, movements and organizations to seek equity and justice for people with disabilities.
+Building Community Capacity: We work collaboratively with local community members, movements and organizations to seek equity and justice for disabled people.

-Justice: We work beyond current legislation to prioritize access, empowerment and liberation for people with disabilities, including the creation of sustainable support systems.
+Justice: We work beyond current legislation to prioritize access, empowerment and liberation for disabled people, including the creation of sustainable support systems.

 Open Door: Our door is always open.
 We welcome all people who support DJNO’s vision, mission, and values regardless of ability, race, religion, age, sexual orientation, gender or economic status.